 Sloppy Joe

-A prototype for a dungeon crawler set in the Rococo universe, created to test a unique ground-based movement mechanic.
+A prototype for a dungeon crawler set in the world of Rococo (my earlier surreal kitchen platformer), created to test a unique ground-based movement mechanic.
 In this demo, I implemented a system where the player navigates on a rolling seat, bouncing off walls and turning in 90-degree increments.
 The project was also an experiment in pushing the Rococo aesthetic in a darker visual direction.
 The prototype can be played here. ↗

 Related Projects